-The traffic was very light and being a Sunday it seemed there were far fewer trucks and passenger busses and the road was surprisingly good with few pot holes and even some stretches where we could hit close to 80km/hr however the last 45 minutes was gravel, rock and clay with some serious bumps along the way.
+The traffic was very light and being a Sunday it seemed there were far fewer trucks and passenger busses on the road which was surprisingly good with few pot holes and some stretches where we could hit close to 80km/hr however the last 45 minutes was gravel, rock and clay with some serious bumps along the way.

-As in most places to date the lodge offers wifi but as we have said many times before and as is here it is ” why try”.
+As in most places to date the lodge offered wifi but as we have said many times before the service is actually ” why try”.
 First world problems but a hassle when you want to keep your blog up to date.

 Our lodging was a permanent tent with an outdoor shower with very hot solar heated water, great views, good food, great staff and an a amazing location.
 The road to access the camp off of the RN7 was about 23 kms and was very bad.
 A regular car probably couldn’t make it to the lodge so a 4×4 in our opinion is a must.
 A great place and we highly recommend it.

 Wandering through the “Sacred Forest” we saw many stone constructed markers which identified the location of tombs.
 They were scattered throughout the forest, in the hundreds, and housed (is that the right term?) generations of families that have lived in the area.

 With the sun high above us the temperature was hitting close to 35 C as we descended our final leg of the hike.
 On our way we passed an exposed tomb bearing skeletal remains.
 The remains were those of several Betsileo people who live on the other side of the Andringitra mountain range.
 These people had stolen the prized zebu from the local Bara people and their punishment was death.
 The tomb has been exposed to act as a warning.

-This was not your “typical” tourist oriented crap that you might expect to find at some some 5 star hotel.
-The musicians came from the local villages and the dancers were some of the staff at the lodge.
+This was not your “typical” tourist oriented crap that you might expect to find at some all-inclusive 4 star hotel.
+The musicians came from the local villages and the dancers were most of the staff at the lodge.
 It was great entertainment.